-Analysis: Correlation appears to be trending sideways/higher while volatility appears to be trending sideways/lower, from a higher level after having moved up over the past couple years.
-In my view this chart should be looked at from a contrarian perspective, and currently suggests a somewhat neutral outlook medium-term.
+Source: © Merk Investments, Bloomberg Analysis: Correlation appears to be trending sideways/higher while volatility appears to be trending sideways/lower, from a higher level after having moved up over the past couple years.
+In my view this chart should be looked at from a contrarian perspective, and currently suggests a somewhat neutral outlook medium-term as both correlation and volatility are near their long-term averages.
 Framework: S&P 500 subsequent medium-term returns are likely to be most attractive when both correlation and volatility are high and have lots of room to decline, for example in 2009.
 GICS = Global Industry Classification Standards.
 The 10 sectors used for this analysis are: Consumer Disc., Consumer Stap., Energy, Financials, Health Care, Industrials, Information Technology, Materials, Telecommunication Services, and Utilities.
 In 2016 Real Estate was added as an 11th GICS Sector, which had been part of the Financials sectors.
 The S&P 500 stocks are each assigned to a sector.
 The correlation reading (black line) represents the average of all sector correlations to the S&P 500 (i.e., Correlation between Financials and S&P 500 + Correlation between Energy and S&P 500 etc., divided by 10).
-The volatility reading (grey line) represents the average the sector volatilities (i.e., Volatility of Financials + Volatility + Vol

-Uncertainty U.S. Economic Policy Uncertainty Index and S&P 500
+The volatility reading (grey line) represents the average the sector volatilities (i.e., Volatility of Financials + Volatility + Vol Uncertainty U.S. Economic Policy Uncertainty Index and S&P 500

-Analysis: There is likely still some "wall-of-worry" left to climb before the bull market ends.
-Uncertainty has decreased somewhat recently (inverse axis), having previously increased over the past couple of months.
-Counter-intuitively I would argue that uncertainty is generally a positive for the market on a forward looking basis as it gives uncertainty more room to decline going forward.
+Source: © Merk Investments, Bloomberg Analysis: There is likely still some "wall-of-worry" left to climb before the bull market ends.
+Uncertainty has decreased somewhat recently (inverse axis), having previously increased, but isn't currently near the warning level.
+Counter-intuitively I would argue that uncertainty is generally a positive for the market on a forward-looking basis as it gives uncertainty more room to decline going forward.
 As the expression goes: if you wait for an all clear signal you'll buy at the top.
 Chart Framework: I'd get incrementally negative on the outlook for the S&P around the 50 level on policy uncertainty.